maarten-pennings/isa6502/README.md

 The run-time library supports PROGMEM; for many functions like `memcmp(p1,p2)` (where both p1 and p2 are in RAM) there is a variant `memcmp_P(p1,p2)` (where `p2` is in PROGMEM).

-To store a variable in PROGMEM, add attribute `PROGMEM` (and make sure it is constant and not on the stack, e.g. not within a function).
+To store a variable in PROGMEM, add attribute `PROGMEM` (and make sure it is constant and global - not on the stack).
 To print it, use the above mentioned `pgm_read_byte()`/`pgm_read_word()` on the _address_ of the integer (signed char).

 ```cpp